nodejs/llnode/README.md

 (lldb) help v8
 The following subcommands are supported:

       bt       -- Show a backtrace with node.js JavaScript functions and their args.
 An optional argument is accepted; if that argument is a number, it specifies the number of frames to display.
 Otherwise all frames will be dumped.

                   Syntax: v8 bt [number]
+      code-map -- Print code map of all compiled functions.

+                  Syntax: v8 code-map
       inspect  -- Print detailed description and contents of the JavaScript value.

                   Syntax: v8 inspect expr
       print    -- Print short description of the JavaScript value.

                   Syntax: v8 print expr

 For more help on any particular subcommand, type 'help <command> <subcommand>'.
 ```